The core of mobile learning is providing relevant information to users at the point of need.

 However, ReticleOS seems to be a performance hog, which is a problem faced by other customized distributions of Android.

-As a result, applications which should perform quite well stutter, increasing latency and leading to negative impact on the user.
+As a result, applications which should perform well stutter, increasing latency and leading to a negative impact on the user.

 While this is an issue for more immersive applications like games, it’s less likely to be a factor for heads-up displays (HUDs) of the sort usually desired for enterprise applications.

 One other problem is heat generation: the R-6 gets uncomfortably hot during periods of extended use, but better power management could resolve this in the long term.
 In fact, ODG already plans to release an improved model this year, the R-6S, which will hopefully address heat issues.

 These are not the only devices on the market today – other readily available smart glasses include the Recon Jet and Vuzix M100, among others – but we felt that these three devices warranted investigation for our development of next-generation learning applications.